 But again, that same HN user pointed out that netstat

-writes its output using libxo
+writes its output using libxo, and thus

-netstat -I em0 -bn --libxo json
+netstat -I em0 -bn --libxo json would write JSON output.

-However, just like with the binary output from sysctl
+However, just like with the binary output from sysctl,

-can't parse JSON very well on its own.
+awk can't parse JSON very well on its own.
 The best way I

-could think of was to use json,pretty
+could think of was to use json,pretty so that every

 key-value pair goes on its own line, and then slice the lines to extract